VCDW-2025-PROG7311/PayfastPayments/README.md

 - PayFast Sandbox account

 ### Disclaimers
+1. There is [Payfast nuget package](https://www.nuget.org/packages/PayFast) - so why this?
+I think there are many lessons to be had from building it manually
-1. The available documentation is exceptionally bad!
+2. The available documentation is exceptionally bad!
 I needed to say it!!
-2. I have made some unconventional decisions in how I take the user to the payment gateway.
+3. I have made some unconventional decisions in how I take the user to the payment gateway.
 Its not a bad decision, but I would like to re-work it if time permits.
-3. This is the start.
+4. This is the start.
 Explore more on your own...

+### Advice
 By now, you should not need any guidance - try to build this on your own!